-Material handling is much more than the handling of inventory – it’s the movement, protection, storage and control of materials and products throughout their lifespan of manufacturing, warehousing, distribution, consumption, and disposal.
-Material handling encompasses a range of components to keep the supply chain running, including a variety of equipment types (manual, semi-automated, and automated) and systems (single-level storage, multi-level storage, conveyors, etc.).
+Material handling is much more than the handling of inventory.
+It’s the movement, protection, storage and control of materials and products throughout their lifespan of manufacturing, warehousing, distribution, consumption, and disposal.
+Material handling encompasses a range of components to keep the supply chain running.
+This includes a variety of equipment types (manual, semi-automated, and automated) and systems (single-level storage, multi-level storage, conveyors, etc.).

 Efficiency is the name of the game when structuring your material handling system.
-Efficient logistics are a necessity when reacting to and planning for customer and warehouse requirements – inbound inventory’s material handling processes are just important as outbound’s processes.
+Efficient logistics are a necessity when reacting to and planning for customer and warehouse requirements.
+Because inbound inventory’s material handling processes are just important as outbound’s processes.

 Material handling process has four dimensions that impact efficient product flow through your warehouse: Movement, Time, Quantity, Space

 - Movement: moving product from Receiving to Outgoing